-We present a solution to the previously described problem in the form of a MUSE protocol in which we prove that the CSP colluding with some users does not learn anything about non-revealed indexes and queries beyond the result length of the queries.
+We present a MUSE protocol that solves the main shortcomings of the current protocols in the state of the art, in that it provides privacy even in presence of user-CSP collusion while the workload for the users allow the protocol to scale to large datasets.
 This protocol is based on some already existing design principles, among which the use of two non-colluding entities to implement the CSP and the combination of Oblivious Transfer (OT) with some hashing structure to implement privacy-preserving keyword search.
 We also introduce new elements such as the notion of "response unlinkability" and new techniques for OT and GBF that are required for the specific needs of our protocol.
 In the rest of this section we give an overview of the main ideas behind the design of the presented protocol.

 Handling multiple queries The main challenge raised by MUSE is that a reader is willing to search a large number of indexes, but each of these indexes is encrypted with the secret key of a different writer.
-Intuitively there seems to be two alternative approaches for solving this problem: the first one consists in having the reader create one query for each index it wants to search, for instance by deploying one SSE system for each writer that wants to give search rights to the reader; however this simple approach stops being practical as the number of authorizations becomes large.
-In the other alternative, the CSP is in charge of multiplexing the reader's query into a number of queries per index to be searched.
-This latter approach was chosen by the majority of papers in the literature on MUSE [25, 13, 16, 27, 1, 2, 26], ; however it seems very difficult with this approach to prevent the CSP from learning a large amount of information, as all MUSE schemes following this approach were shown to have a significant leakage profile and to be subject to powerful attacks in presence of colluding users [22].
+Because having the reader handle the transformation of its own query would result in a protocol that does not scale well, the majority of papers in the literature on MUSE chosed to heva this transformation done by the server that is hosting the encrypted indexes [1, 2, 13, 16, 25-27], ; however it seems very difficult with this approach to prevent the CSP from learning a large amount of information, as all MUSE schemes following this approach were shown to have a significant leakage profile and to be subject to powerful attacks in presence of colluding users [22].

-We suggest a third approach whereby a third party called Query Multiplexer (QM) is in charge of multiplexing the reader's query whereas the other third party called Data Host (DH) performs the lookup based on the resulting multiplexed queries.
+We suggest another approach whereby a third party called Query Multiplexer (QM) is in charge of multiplexing the reader's query whereas the other third party called Data Host (DH) performs the lookup based on the resulting multiplexed queries.
 Together, QM and DH implement the role of the CSP as defined by MUSE.
-The advantage of implementing the role of the CSP with several independent entities is twofold: compared to the approach where readers issue several queries, QM relieves the reader from this burden by handling query transformation; and compared to the approach where the CSP transforms the query, outsourcing this task to QM makes it easier to achieve a high level of privacy.
-Indeed each of QM and DH only have a part of the information that would be held by a single CSP; it is then easier to assure privacy against these weaker adversaries.
+Privacy is then easier to achieve than with a single server since each of OM and DH only have a part of the information that would be held by a single CSP; it is then easier to assure privacy against these weaker adversaries.
 This separation of knowledge requires however that DH and QM do not collude together.
-While it is a challenge to prevent such collusion in practice, we claim that this assumption is much more realistic than assuming that some CSP will not collude with any user, both because of the large number of users and because entities such as DH and QM can be audited while users cannot.
+While it is a challenge to prevent such collusion in practice, we claim that this assumption is much more realistic than assuming that some CSP will not collude with any user, both because of the large number of users and because entities such as DH and OM can be audited while users cannot.
 Moreover this technique seems to be the only known way so far to ensure privacy against user-CSP collusions.

 Query privacy Additionally to the non-collusion of DH and QM, mechanisms are necessary to ensure that QM can transform queries, send them to DH and filter the responses it receives without this separation of knowledge to be undermined.
-Fortunately, protecting the privacy of the queries can be achieved using already existing techniques: Privacy-preserving trapdoor transformation can be done using bilinear pairings with the technique used by [20] and [21]; and privacy-preserving keyword search can be done by combining OT with some hash structure as first suggested by Chor et al. in [9] and further used in several other papers [14, 3].
+Fortunately, protecting the privacy of the queries can be achieved using already existing techniques: Privacy-preserving trapdoor transformation can be done using bilinear pairings with the technique used by [20] and [21]; and privacy-preserving keyword search can be done by combining OT with some hash structure as first suggested by Chor et al. in [9] and further used in several other papers [3, 14].